PreLeyZero/exotic-industries/other/alien_update.md

 New surface, that is only accessible through a gate when steering a drone and starts in computer age, gaia resources are needed for new sub computer age called knowledge computer age and later.

+Changed ressources:
+1. No base ressources:
+    - on gaia no iron, copper, coal, lead, uranium, neodym can be found
+    - oil and sulfur and patches are more common
+    - additionally patches for dirty water, ammonia, coal gas can be found

 3 new resources:
 1. Cryoflux:
     - "water" for alien plants, also will get 3 levels of purity so one needs to purify to get better flowers, all of these recipes will have quite a lot of backloops and refeeding and percentage chances